 - Use of Dubious and Biased Pseudo-Scientific arguments by [Christian] Intelligent design “Creationists”.
 Much Muslim argument against evolution is regurgitated repackaged American Christian polemics, many of which have been seriously challenged by evolutionists.
 This highlights the key problem of Muslim dependence of Christian apologetics and polemics.
 Sadly Muslims have continued to depend upon such methodologies – and when pressed upon these inconsistencies are normally incapable of explaining how they are being fair or objective.

 - Lack of a Detailed Explanation of the Islamic Position.
-A deeper response for the Islamic perspective has been lacking.
-While the veracity of Evolution has yet to be established with absolute certainty, Muslim intellectual leaders have not been able to produce a more detailed discussion of a possible Islamic position on the objective evidences and fossil records, beyond dismissing the subject.
+A deeper response from the Islamic perspective has been lacking.
+While the veracity of Evolution has yet to be established with absolute certainty, Muslim intellectual leaders have not been able to produce a more detailed discussion of a possible Islamic position on the objective evidence and fossil records, beyond dismissing the subject.

 - Muslims adopted Christian Positions of the Theory of Evolution.
 Muslims have borrowed critiques of Evolution that are unwittingly based upon the theological positions of American Protestant Christians.
 These assumptions that are not based upon Islamic scriptures and sources are: